 If you work for a large company with great benefits, you may have some long-term disability income insurance.
 Talk with your human resources department.

 Companies like Aflac offer plans to individuals if your company doesn’t cover you.

 Do you have home insurance?

 Homeownership has long been viewed as a foundation for wealth building.
-Often dwarfing saving and investments, the equity in the American home is the single largest asset on the majority of Americans’ balance sheet.
+Often dwarfing savings and investments, the equity in the American home is the single largest asset on most Americans’ balance sheets.

 Understanding Homeowners Insurance:

-Sure, it probably required by the mortgage company but it’s also not a bad idea for risk mitigation.
+The mortgage company probably requires homeowners insurance, but it’s not a bad idea for risk mitigation.